tejuscs/ADBD-Labs/adb-kms/adb-kms.md

 - Choose a compartment where you would like to keep your Vault.

-**As a best practice, plan and create a compartment hierarchy such that all autonomous database related Vaults and Keys are in a separate compartment and isolated by business unit, application etc.**
+**As a best practice, plan and create a compartment hierarchy such that all Autonomous AI Database related Vaults and Keys are in a separate compartment and isolated by business unit, application etc.**

 - Click **Create Vault** and provide a name.